tornqvist/fun-component/cache/README.md

 render.use(cache())

 render.on('unload', function (ctx) {
-  if (someCondition) {
-    // unset cache to create a new element on next render delete ctx.cached
+  // unset cache to create a new element on next render if (someCondition) delete ctx.cached
-  }
 })
 ```